Tips for Choosing a Psychotherapist:

 -Do you charge for an initial appointment?
 How much?

--How long is a session?
-45, 50, 55, 60 minutes?
+-How long are your sessions?
+45, 50, 55, 60, 90 minutes?

 -What's the expected time frame in order to treat my kind of problem?
 Is it a long term or short term course of treatement?
 What results could I expect?